 Also known as Stile Cop Bike Park the hill has a total height drop of just 65 metres so it’s crucial that we eek out every twist and turn on the hill.
 Like most of Cannock Chase the hill is fairly free-draining so winter clag isn’t too much of an issue.

 The trails are free to ride and open all year round, the only closures will be for maintenance or emergency reasons.
-These will normally be posted on our news page but there will always be somewhere to ride if we have work on.
+These will normally be posted on our social media accounts (Facebook & Twitter) but there will always be somewhere to ride if we have work on.

 Chase Trails recommends you wear a full face helmet and suitable body armour.